 José E. Limón

-José E. Limón's academic interests include cultural studies, American literature, Mexican-American literature, anthropology and literature, US-Mexico cultural relations, critical theory, and folklore and popular culture.
-He has held residential research fellowships at UCLA (1978-79) and at the Stanford Humanities Research Center(1987-88).
-The National Endowment for the Humanities awarded him a research fellowship in 1994, and he received another research fellowship from the American Council of Learned Societies for 1997-98.
-Limón has published on a variety of topics in US-Mexico cultural studies in a wide range of scholarly journals and in three books.
-The first, Mexican Ballads, Chicano Poems: History and Influence in Mexican-American Social Poetry (University of California Press, 1992), received an “Honorable Mention” award for the University of Chicago Folklore Prize for a “distinguished contribution to folklore scholarship,” while his second book, Dancing with the Devil: Society and Cultural Poetics in Mexican-American South Texas (University of Wisconsin Press, 1994) was named as the winner of the 1996 American Ethnological Society Senior Scholar Prize for "a vital and contentious contribution to ethnology."
+José E. Limón received the lifetime distinguished scholarly achievement award in 2018 from the Western Literature Association and the American Folklore Society’s Américo Paredes Prize for distinguished folklore scholarship.
+His four books include Mexican Ballads, Chicano Poems: History and Influence in Mexican-American Social Poetry (University of California Press, 1992), which received an “Honorable Mention” award for the University of Chicago Folklore Prize for a “distinguished contribution to folklore scholarship.”
+His second book, Dancing with the Devil: Society and Cultural Poetics in Mexican-American South Texas (University of Wisconsin Press, 1994) was named as the winner of the 1996 American Ethnological Society Senior Scholar Prize for “a vital and contentious contribution to ethnology.”
 A third book, American Encounters: Greater Mexico, the United States, and the Erotics of Culture, appeared with Beacon Press in 1998.
+His most recent book is Américo Paredes: Culture and Critique (University of Texas Press, 2012).
 He has also edited the writings of Jovita Gonzalez, Texas historian and folklorist, in two volumes, Caballero: A Historical Novel (Texas A&M University Press, 1995) and Dew on the Thorn (Arte Publico Press, 1997).
-A new book, Américo Paredes: Culture and Critique, will appear in 2012 with the University of Texas Press.
-He also has two book projects in progress: Hispanic Self-Fashioning: The Making of a Mexican-American Middle Class Identity and Neither Friends, Nor Strangers: Mexicans and Anglos in the Literary Making of Texas.
+At present, he is retired in Long Beach, CA and at work on a book, The Streets of Laredo: Modernity and its Discontents.
+His most recent publications include: